library(tidyverse)1 Introduction

 1.5 Exercises

-There will be some obligatory tasks, while voluntarily tasks will be marked by *.
+There will be some obligatory tasks, while voluntary tasks will be marked by *.

 In this chapter:

-1. Create project for this lesson, add subfolders (data, scripts..), download the data from the folder Forest_understory, and store them in the folder “data” within your project.
-Import file called Axmanova-Forest-understory-diversity-analyses.xlsx into the working environment and check the structure.
-Prepare script with your notes, separated into sections.
+1. Create a project for this lesson, add subfolders (data, scripts, etc.), download the data from the folder Forest_understory, and store them in the folder data within your project.
+Import the file called Axmanova-Forest-understory-diversity-analyses.xlsx into the working environment and check the structure.
+Prepare a script with your notes, separated into sections.

 3. Find a cheatsheet for readxl.
-Is there anything more then data import from Excel?
+Is there anything more than data import from Excel?

-4. Use cheatsheet to find out how to import second sheet of Excel file.
+4. Use the cheatsheet to find out how to import the second sheet of the Excel file.
 Try this on import of data/frozen_fauna/metadata.
-Which sheets are there and can you easily check the structure?
+Which sheets are there, and how can you easily check the structure?

-7. *Check the folder messy data, what are the problems in examples1-5?
-We will learn how to fix them in next chapters directly in R, but can you at least imagine how you would do it in Excel?
+7. *Check the folder messy_data.
+What are the problems in examples 1-5?
+We will learn how to fix them in the next chapters directly in R, but can you at least imagine how you would do it in Excel?

-8. *Do you know what is reprex and how to prepare it?
+8. *Do you know what a reprex is and how to prepare it?

 1.6 Further reading

-David Zelený: Tutorial how to install R and Rstudio https://www.davidzeleny.net/anadat-r/doku.php/en:r
+David Zelený: Tutorial on how to install R and R Studio https://www.davidzeleny.net/anadat-r/doku.php/en:r